arya-domain/Nexus-Adapters/README.md

 1. Open `infer_image.ipynb` in Jupyter
 2. Follow the notebook cells to load the model and generate images
-3. Provide text prompts and structural inputs (sketches/depth maps)
+3. Provide text prompts and structural inputs
 4. View generated outputs

 ### Training